-Check all rope seals and glass gasket seals for completeness, wear and that there are no gaps between the ends etc. Any gaps must be eliminated and ropes must be re-adhered to their grooves with suitable rope seal cement where required.
-Worn or missing rope or glass gasket seals will affect appliance operation, control and emissions output and can lead to overheating damage.
+Check all rope seals for completeness, wear and that there are no gaps between the ends etc. Any gaps must be eliminated and ropes must be re-adhered to their grooves with suitable rope seal cement where required.
+Worn or missing rope seals will affect appliance operation, control and emissions output and can lead to overheating damage.